-The cruising altitude and winds aloft information have been given for this flight.
+The cruising altitude should be selected based on a consideration of trip length, winds aloft, and the airplane's performance.
+A cruising altitude and the expected wind enroute have been given for this sample problem.
 However, the power setting selection for cruise must be determined based on several considerations.
-These include the cruise performance characteristics of the airplane presented in figure 5-7, the range profile chart presented in figure 5-8, and the endurance profile chart presented in figure 5-9.
+These include the cruise performance characteristics presented in figure 5-7, the range profile chart presented in figure 5-8, and the endurance profile chart presented in figure 5-9.

-The range profile chart illustrates the relationship between power and range.
+The relationship between power and range is illustrated by the range profile chart.
 Considerable fuel savings and longer range result when lower power settings are used.